eroberts22/eroberts22/README.md

 -->
 ### ⛰️ About Me...
 ```
+// automation engineer for Two Barrels LLC

-// graduating May 2022 with a Bachelor of Science in Computer Science
+// graduated May 2022 with a Bachelor of Science in Computer Science

 // experience tutoring for Whitworth University's Computer Science department

-// looking for work!
 ```

 ### 🌠 Aspiring...